-All campers must have a recommendation from a math or science teacher (preferably both), complete the Tech Trek application form (including writing an essay) and be interviewed by local AAUW branch members.
+All campers must have a recommendation from a STEM teacher (preferably both math and science), complete the Tech Trek application form (including writing an essay) and be interviewed by local AAUW branch members.
 Families are expected to provide transportation for their daughter to/from camp and are asked to pay a $50 family fee.
-The remaining cost — estimated at $900 per camper for 2016 — is covered by AAUW-WA fundraising efforts at both the branch and state level.
-Here is an example of a Typical Schedule-July 2013.
+The remaining cost — estimated at $950 per camper for 2020 — is covered by AAUW-WA fundraising efforts at both the branch and state level.
 For more information, contact your local AAUW branch or AAUW WA Tech Trek at email@example.com.

-AAUW Washington currently has 35 active branches with approximately 1800 members.
+AAUW Washington currently has 34 active branches with approximately 1700 members.
 In 2013, 15 branches selected 50 campers to attend.
-In 2014, 20 branches participated in Tech Trek by nominating, funding and selecting 89 campers to attend.
-Twenty-three branches participated in Tech Trek in 2015, selecting 150 campers to attend.
-We look forward to having these same 23 branches, plus an additional 5-10 branches support campers for 2016.
+In 2019, 21 branches participated in Tech Trek by nominating, funding and selecting 188 campers to attend.
+AAUW WA Online branch became involved in soliciting nominations, reviewing applications and interviewing camper candidates from areas of the state where there is no local AAUW branch in 2015 when Tech Trek WA added the camp at EWU.
+AAUW Idaho and AAUW Coeur d’Alene Branch joined the Tech Trek WA family in 2017, selecting and funding two campers from the Coeur d’Alene area (25 miles from Spokane, WA).
+We look forward to having these same 25 branches, plus additional Washington branches support campers for 2020.

 Programs that specifically foster girls’ interest to consider the STEM fields as potential careers are few and far between in Washington state.
-Since 2001, AAUW Washington has had a statewide initiative for Recognition of STEM Scholars with over 20 branches participating in 2011-12, honoring approximately 400 high school juniors and seniors.
+Since 2001.
+AAUW Washington has had a statewide initiative for Recognition of STEM Scholars.
 Since the early 1980s, individual branches have held Expanding Your Horizons conferences in their local communities; in 2011-12, approximately 1,000 of the 3,200 total students attending EYH programs in the state attended AAUW sponsored conferences.

-Tech Trek is unique among Washington’s STEM summer programs in that it provides full financial support to campers and is one of the few programs designed for girls going into the 8th grade.
+Tech Trek is unique among Washington’s STEM summer programs in that it provides full financial support to campers, is a residential camp held on a college/university campus and is one of the few programs designed specifically for girls going into the 8th grade.